melissawm/acquire-docs/docs/tutorials/compressed.md

 ```
 ## Inspect Acquired Data

 Now that the configuration is set to utilize the `ZarrBlosc1ZstdByteShuffle` storage device, we can acquire data, which will be compressed before it is stored to `out.zarr`.
+Since we did not specify the size of chunks, the data will be saved as a single chunk that is the size of the image data.
+You may specify chunk sizes using the `TileShape` class.
+For example, using `acquire.StorageProperties.chunking.tile.width` to set the width of the chunks.

 ```python
 # acquire data